simonkalt/cc_mobile/documentation/JOB_URL_ANALYZER.md

 ## Error Handling

 The module handles:

 - Network timeouts
 - Invalid HTML
 - Missing elements
 - Encoding issues
 - API failures (Grok)
+- Missing API keys

-All errors are logged and result in "Not specified" values rather than failing the entire request.
+**Graceful Degradation**: If one extraction method fails, the other method's results are still used.
+All errors are logged and result in "Not specified" values for individual fields rather than failing the entire request.

+### Error Scenarios

+1. **Grok API unavailable**: BeautifulSoup results are still returned
+2. **BeautifulSoup extraction fails**: Grok results are still returned
+3. **Both methods fail**: Returns "Not specified" for missing fields, but request succeeds
+4. **Network timeout**: Retries are handled, falls back to available method

+This ensures maximum reliability and uptime even when individual components fail.